Event Name: European Outdoor Educators Conference

 Most memorable aspect of the entire event

-The most positive aspect of this entire conference was the sense of community built among the delegates from all over the world, which reflected the warmth of welcome they received in County Kerry, and at IT Tralee.
+The most positive aspect of this entire conference was the sense of community built among the delegates from all over the world, which reflected the warmth of welcome they received in County Kerry, and at MTU.

 Pre and post touring undertaken in the destination and wider region